 #5: Watch out for Scams in China

-Scam artists in China view foreigners that come to their country as opportunities for easy scores for cash.
+Scam artists in China view foreigners that come to their country as opportunities for easy scores.

 The best way to avoid scams is to learn about them in advance to recognize them during your trip.
 While there are a good many scams to prepare for, here are two China travel pointers to follow: